31 really useful websites for students

 Best for: Online courses

-EdX is an enormous open online course provider, including some which are completely free of charge.
-It hosts courses on an array of disciplines at university-level – great for learning new skills to add to your CV!
+edX is an enormous open online course provider, including some that are free of charge.
+It hosts courses on an array of disciplines at university level – great for learning new skills to add to your CV.

 Best for: Environmentally friendly household products and food

-The Ethical Superstore is basically an eco-friendly online-only Tesco, and carries food, drink, health and beauty products and even clothes, just like a regular supermarket.
-Perfect if you're trying to use less plastic without changing your whole lifestyle.
+The Ethical Superstore is an eco-friendly online store.
+It sells food, drink, health and beauty products and even clothes, like a regular supermarket.
+It's perfect if you're trying to use less plastic without changing your whole lifestyle.

 Best for: Free furniture

 Looking for furniture for your uni room?
 Freecycle is filled with people advertising household items and old furniture they no longer use but don't want to see thrown into a landfill.
 And, you guessed it, all for free!

 Google Scholar is a search engine for academic texts across a wide variety of topics.
 Some texts are included in their entirety and some are just partially included (especially books), but it's a great website for making your bibliography better.